shapeshed/jekyll.shapeshed.com/_posts/2006-07-18-windows_vista_user_interface_design.md

 ---
 layout: post
 title: Windows Vista User Interface Design
-excerpt: If you haven't seen the Windows Vista site I think you should have a look.
+description: If you haven't seen the Windows Vista site I think you should have a look.
 I'm quite impressed with it.
 For a moment I was quite excited at seeing a strong design used with tableless layout.
 What was a shame was that the site failed to validate.
 It wouldn't take much effort to get the site through the validator either.
 categories: [Microsoft, Apple]
 ---
 ![Vista Aero][1]